 Do azaleas bloom more than once?

-While many azaleas only bloom in spring, reblooming hybrids will flower repeatedly from late winter through fall.
+While many only bloom in spring, reblooming hybrids will flower multiple times from late winter through fall.
+Choose repeat bloomers for the longest flowering.

 How long do azalea blooms last?

-Individual azalea blooms last 7-10 days.
-But reblooming varieties flower on and off for months.
+Individual azalea blooms last around 7-10 days.
+But reblooming azaleas flower on and off for months!

-With the right reblooming variety, excellent care, and proper growing conditions, it’s possible to have azaleas flowering nearly non-stop in your garden.
+With the right variety, proper care and ideal growing conditions, it’s possible to have azaleas blooming nearly year-round in Southern gardens.

 Plant the garden of your dreams with these Encore Azalea bloom times and bloom quantities charts